Dilkhush-Salimi/MyProject/README.md

-# Some besic  project for precticing .
+# Some interesting projects .